map588/Discord-Open-AI-bot-fake-user/README.md

 - Responds to messages in a human-like manner
 - Uses OpenAI's GPT model for generating responses
 - Easy to set up and customize
+- reset the bots memory with the discord command !reset

 <h2>Discord Bot Setup</h2>